eeverman/andhow/README.md

     <version>0.4.1</version>
 </dependency>
 ```
-**AndHow can be used in projects with Java 8 and above, however, Java 9 and above have [some restrictions](https://sites.google.com/view/andhow/user-guide/java9)**
+**AndHow can be used in projects with Java 8 - Java 15.
+Work to support Java 16 is underway and will be a major release.
+There are [some considerations](https://sites.google.com/view/andhow/user-guide/java9-and-above) for Java 9 and above if your project uses Jigsaw Modules.**

 ## Complete Usage Example
 _**More usage examples and documentation